CatsLover2006/Audiodex/README.md

   - Similar situation for detection in the OGG container, but there's only one supported playback mode within this container so it's just to avoid throwing errors
 - Gain system is partially dependent on format and system
   - No way to fix this, it's entirely dependent on Java and OS implementation
-- Sometimes hi-res audio, 24 bit samples, will fail to play
+- ~~Sometimes hi-res audio, 24 bit samples, will fail to play~~
-  - Entirely OS and JDK dependent
+  - ~~Entirely OS and JDK dependent~~ Will pop up a quality error if it can't play (and then crudely discard bits to make it work)
   - Theoretically possible for 16 bit samples, but no implementation is going to gut that functionality (that's the standard for...
 EVERYTHING)
 - If audio encodes too fast, it ends up skipping some code (AudioEncoder.encodedPercent never is checked during encoding)<br>That said you'd have to decode an ALAC file at over 1400 times realtime, which... good luck.